ngocuong0105/dendron-wiki/vault/engineering.algorithms.Leetcode.md

 # Plans for the future
 Ideally I would become a descent competitive programmer by 1-2 years.
 Need to:
 - do more leetcode competitions
+- learn more advanced topics in CLRS
+- take the MIT advance courses for algorithms and data structures
 - learn C++
 - start codeforces
 - join Google/Facebook coding jams